Top things to do in Brisbane on a budget

 Stroll historic Shorncliffe Pier

 On the northern coast outside the city centre, Shorncliffe Pier is Brisbane’s largest timber pier, stretching 350 metres into the blue waters of Bramble Bay.
-Originally built in the 1880s, the structure was refurbished in early 2016.
+Originally built in the 1880s, it was refurbished in early 2016.
 Pack your camera and some lunch, and savour the views of the Redcliffe Peninsula, Boondall Wetlands and Moreton Bay Islands.
 Behind the pier, Lower Moora Park has picnic tables and barbecues.
 From the park, a foreshore walk leads along the water’s edge to Sandgate about 2km away.

 Getting around Brisbane on a budget